 A freshwater grazing marsh, with scrapes, ditches, the Borrow Pit Pond and a bird hide.

 The area attracts considerable wildlife interest, from wildfowl and wading birds in the winter to dragonflies and butterflies in the summer.
 Otters have been spotted at the Borrow Pit Pond!
-The site is managed by the Countryside team on behalf of Axe Vale and District Conservation Society.
+The site is managed by Wild East Devon on behalf of Axe Vale and District Conservation Society.

 This part of the reserve is accessible for wheelchairs and pushchairs.